ISIC-Research/Challenge-2024-Metrics/README.md

 #### Top-15 retrieval sensitivity
 A secondary prize is awarded to the submission with the highest **top-15 retrieval sensitivity**.

+Imagine you are a dermatologist conducting a full body skin exam for each patient that visits your clinic.
+Imagine that each patient undergoes 3D TBP prior to meeting you in the examination room.
+You have just a few minutes to spend with each patient, which is not enough time to view every lesion with your trusted dermatoscope.
+Wouldn't it be helpful if, by the time you walked into the room, an AI algorithm recommended a doable arbitrary number of each patient's most high-risk lesions to improve efficiency?

+To help answer this question, one secondary prize will be awarded to the algorithm that is most successful in scoring malignancies within the top-15 highest scored images per patient.
+In the event of a tie, the algorithm that ranks the detected malignancies highest among those top-15 lesions per patient will win the secondary prize.

 #### Model Efficiency